Astrac/galileo-mk0/README.md

 ## Intro

-This project contains some expeirments in creating a physics engine for scala/scala-js; I started it while reading and adapting [this series of articles](http://gafferongames.com/game-physics/integration-basics/) which use imperative programming and C++ for Scala and FP.
+This project contains some experiments in creating a physics engine for scala/scala-js; I started it while reading and adapting [this series of articles](http://gafferongames.com/game-physics/integration-basics/) which use imperative programming and C++ for Scala and FP.
 At the moment it implements:

 * A generic numeric integrator based on the [spire](https://github.com/non/spire) typeclasses
 * Auto-derivation of type-classes via the [shapeless](https://github.com/milessabin/shapeless) product generalisation: